Skip to content

 • Failure consequence.
 What a single failure does to production, and how long recovery realistically takes given current spares and knowledge.

 The output is a ranked picture of risk.
 A controller that is still supported with healthy spares and a low failure consequence can wait.
 A discontinued processor whose only spare is the card already running in the rack has crossed into planning territory, regardless of how reliably it has run so far.
-The point of assessing lifecycle early is that support risk arrives years before the hardware stops working, and that gap is the window in which the site can still control the shutdown.

 Audit the existing plant before scoping